The Restaurant That Makes Mistakes

 The ten new volunteers include a former lawyer, a scientist, an engineer, a journalist and a rugby league legend.
 Over the course of the series we see how working in the restaurant impacts not only their lives – but those of their families as well.

-Season Two begins on Monday, 14th October 2024 at 7:30pm on TV 1 and TVNZ +
+The Restaurant that Makes Mistakes is on Monday’s at 7:30pm on TV 1 and TVNZ +.

 A diagnosis of dementia changes things, but it doesn’t necessarily mean you need to give up doing the things you love doing.
 Life goes on, with an early diagnosis, the right supports and a determination to live the best life you can, people with dementia can do well for many years.
 Learn about the changes you can expect, how to plan ahead and what you can do to stay safe, connected, healthy and active with dementia.